THERE IS MORE TO AN EFFECTIVE TAPER THAN PSYCHOLOGICAL AND PHYSIOLOGICAL RECOVERY

 These data highlighted the importance of providing sufficient recovery before competition, since one week of reduced training was not long enough to maximize the benefits of tapering.
 However, none of the three types of tapering currently used by competitive swimmers could be shown to be more beneficial than the others.

 Implications.
 Tapering is an individual process.
 It does not necessarily generate improved performances even though psychological and swimming force measures improve.
-Unless the specificity of the intended performance is accommodated during a taper and possible the final training stages, physiological and psychological recovery alone most likely will not produce performance changes in competitive situations.
+Unless the specificity of the intended performance is accommodated during a taper and possibly the final training stages, physiological and psychological recovery alone most likely will not produce performance changes in competitive situations.

 [Editor's Note: This study assumes that all trained swimmers in all swimming programs are in the same physical and mental shape prior to a taper.
 That is too presumptuous.
 Swimmers partake of a host of training experiences leaving a great diversity of physical and mental statuses before important meets when tapers are enacted.
 The results of this study most likely are peculiar to the limited-subject group employed in this investigation.
 One should not infer that the findings of this study are appropriate for any group of trained swimmers.]